How to Hide from 21 Pesky Problems That Everyone Faces

 With age, not only do we lose our secret hiding places, but it becomes tougher to conceal our flaws, our opinions, our past, our emotions, our mistakes, and, of course, our treasures.
 These tips will help you preserve some measure of dignity in a world that wants to know and expose all.

 You can hide everything from overcooked vegetables to stale rolls.
-Here is how you can hide that clutter with a few easy tips.

 A few extra years